 Yes.
 I was beyond words when the New York Times Review came out and then the LA Times followed with their incredible review.
 The film was just mentioned again in the Feb 2016 issue of Elle as a favourite fashion documentary.
 Several hundred people came out during fashion week to see the film premiere in New York.
 Key fashion people were in the audience laughing, smiling and nodding.

 What was the most important lesson you took from your first film?

 The most important lesson I learned was not to shrink as a female director.
 I told a fashion insider story and I am not of fashion insider.
 But I am a strong storyteller, a fantastic researcher and I brought the story to the big screen and little screen first.
 And that takes courage and tenacity.
 Don’t let anyone discount that or you.

 Is there anything you would have done differently?

 I would have relished in the success of the film more and leveraged the publicity more for my personal brand.
 And, I would have interviewed Givenchy in person instead of over the phone.

 Have you always had a passion for filmmaking?

 Yes.
 I have a passion for storytelling and creative expression.
 I see the evidence throughout my childhood but I didn’t put my finger on it professionally until I was into my advertising career.
-I truly enjoy sitting in the director’s seat and bringing a story to life.
+I truly enjoy sitting in the director’s seat and bring a story to life.

 I have the opportunity to really push the envelope here because not only is this an untold story.
 The story that has been told from the African American experience is incomplete and in some ways just plan absent.
-So, I have partnered with organisations much earlier in the progress to connect with communities and programs that are interested in sharing the diverse American experiences with all Americans.
+So, I have partnered with organizations much earlier in the progress to connect with communities and programs that are interested in sharing the diverse American experiences with all Americans.

 You don’t have to do it by yourself.
 Ask for help when you need it.
 And, begin your marketing the minute you begin the treatment.